esteban-restrepo/occupancy_report/README.md

 - Introduce your user and password
 - Customize the configuration for each hotel (code, name, currency)
 - Define the data range
+- Define and create the download path (default is ./downloaded_report/)

 ### Additional Notes